Eddie Shore: Playing career

 Shore started his career with his hometown minor hockey team in Cupar, Saskatchewan, the Cupar Canucks.
-He played for the Melville Millionaires and won the 1923-24 Saskatchewan senior championship.
+He played for the Melville Millionaires and won the 1923–24 Saskatchewan senior championship.

 Shore moved up to professional hockey with the Regina Capitals of the Western Canada Hockey League in 1925.
 His team finished last in the league and moved to Portland after the season.
 Shore moved to the league champion Edmonton Eskimos in 1926, where he converted from forward to defence and was given the nickname "the Edmonton Express".

 When the Western Hockey League (renamed from the WCHL) folded in 1926, Shore was sold to the Boston Bruins of the NHL.
-As a rookie, he scored 12 goals and six assists for a total of 18 points and accumulated 130 penalty minutes.
-His first goal came on November 20, 1926 in Boston's 5-1 loss to Chicago.
-Shore helped the Bruins win their first Stanley Cup in 1929.
+As a rookie, he scored 12 goals and 6 assists for a total of 18 points and accumulated 130 penalty minutes.
+His first goal came on November 20, 1926, in Boston's 5–1 loss to Chicago.
+When he joined the Bruins, he was paired with fellow defenceman Lionel Hitchman.
+The two were quickly recognized as the league’s best defensive pairing.
+They remained partners for the rest of Hitchman’s career, with Shore’s rushing style complementing Hitchman’s stay-at-home play.
+During Shore’s second year with the team, he and Hitchman helped lead the Bruins to the Stanley Cup Final, though they ultimately lost to the Ottawa Senators.
+Two years later, the pair anchored a defence that was virtually impenetrable.
+The Bruins surrendered only 52 goals over 44 games, helping the team capture its first Stanley Cup in 1929.
+That year he also became one of the highest paid athletes in the country with a $25,000 salary.

+Shore was named to the NHL First All-Star Team for the first time in 1931 after recording 31 points with a career-high 15 goals.
+His best statistical season came in 1932–33, when he scored 8 goals and 35 points, earning him the Hart Memorial Trophy as the NHL’s Most Valuable Player for the first time.
+That year he also finished 12th in the league's scoring race, which was unheard of for a defenceman at that time.